-If you authorize The Wolf Group, PC to prepare your 2021 individual income tax returns pursuant to the terms set forth above, please sign below, return the signed letter to our office, and pay the $500 retainer.
+If you authorize The Wolf Group, PC to prepare your 2022 individual income tax returns pursuant to the terms set forth above, please sign below and pay the retainer.
 Retain a copy of this letter for your records.
 If we do not receive a signed original of this letter but receive a completed copy of the Tax Organizer and/or supporting documentation, then such receipt shall be deemed to evidence your acceptance of the terms set forth herein.

 We want to express our appreciation for this opportunity to serve you.

 Very truly yours,

 A fundamental term of this Agreement is that the Client will provide us with all information relevant to the services to be performed and to provide us with any reasonable assistance as may be required to properly perform the engagement.
 The Client agrees to bring to our attention any matters that may reasonably be expected to require further consideration to determine the proper treatment of any relevant item.
 The Client also agrees to bring to our attention any changes in the information as originally presented as soon as such information becomes available.
 Unless otherwise indicated, any deliverables are solely for Client’s internal use and benefit.

 Responsibilities of The Wolf Group, PC (“The Wolf Group”)